-Learn how to cast off knitting projects!
-Your lovely, creative knitting project is complete!
-Now how do you bind off those stitches so that all your hard work doesn’t unravel?
-Firstly, the terminology - binding off and casting off are simply two different terms for the same thing.
-I will be using the terms interchangeably throughout this article.
+Learn cast off knitting (also known as bind off knitting)!
+Imagine that your lovely, creative knitting project is complete, but how do you bind off those stitches so that all your hard work doesn’t unravel?
+Continue reading to learn how to cast off.
+Firstly, the terminology - bind off knitting and cast off knitting are simply two different terms for the same thing.
+I will be using the terms interchangeably throughout this article while teaching you how to cast off.
 Next, there are a number of ways to achieve this.
 Let’s explore the options.

 - How to Cast Off Knitting Tutorial

 - Method 1: Standard Cast Off Knitting

 - Method 3: Elastic Or Stretchy Cast Off

 - How To Cast Off In The Round